anktsrkr/anktsrkr.github.io/content/post/add-custom-domain-for-app-service-environment-hosted-webapp.md

 ![Site is accessible using custom domain](/images/ase/site_is_accessible.jpg)

 But Wait! did you noticed that the webapp is not using `https`? which is one of our Business requirement, right?
-So let's fix the issue, in the next post.
+We will fix the issue some day!